David A. Hubbard: Early life

 Hubbard grew up in Napa, California, where he was a member of the first graduating class of Vintage High School.
 In 1973, he received a full athletic scholarship to Brigham Young University, where he played offensive tackle and guard under LaVell Edwards.
 During his time at BYU, Hubbard played in the Fiesta Bowl and in the Senior Bowl.

 Professional career

-Hubbard was selected by the New Orleans Saints in the fifth round of the 1977 NFL draft and played for the team in 1977 under coach Hank Stram and also played for the Denver Broncos during short stint.
+Hubbard was selected by the New Orleans Saints in the fifth round of the 1977 NFL draft.
+He played for the team in 1977 under coach Hank Stram and also played for the Denver Broncos during short stint.
 After football, his playing weight combined with a serious back injury from a near fatal accident made it difficult to get and stay physically fit.
 In 1989, Hubbard began traveling extensively as a motivational speaker to corporate America on how to get fit for life.
 During those years Hubbard discovered that the greatest obstacle to personal fitness is time.
 He then began developing his unique approach to exercise, determined to come up with a simple fitness formula that would overcome the common obstacles and excuses keeping most people from getting and staying physically fit.